-JNU student Sharjeel Imam's house raided in Bihar, detain relatives
+JNU student Sharjeel Imam's house raided in Bihar, relatives detained

 Imam, a student of Jawaharlal Nehru University, was not found at his house but two of his relatives and their driver were detained for interrogation and let off thereafter, the SP said.
 A graduate in computer science from IIT-Mumbai, Sharjeel Imam had shifted to Delhi for pursuing research at the Centre for Historical Studies, JNU.

-He was slapped with a sedition case after his alleged speeches went viral on the social media wherein he was heard speaking about Assams possible secession from the country in the wake of the Citienship (Amendment) Act (CAA).
+He was slapped with a sedition case after his alleged speeches went viral on the social media wherein he was heard speaking about Assams possible secession from the country in the wake of the Citizenship (Amendment) Act (CAA).

 Earlier, he had been booked on similar charges at a police station in Aligarh for a speech on 16 January he delivered on the AMU campus.
 Besides, a case under the stringent anti-terror law UAPA has been registered against him at Assam.
 Imams late father Akbar Imam was a local JD(U) leader who had unsuccessfully contested an assembly election in his lifetime.